unsignedzero/PowerAnalyze/REPORT.md

 ### Thanks #

-Special thanks to Dr. Rivoire for being my advisor and providing the power trace to run the SVM on.
+Special thanks to Dr. Rivoire for being my advisor and providing the power traces to both train and test the SVM on, the rest of the CS department for support and the School of Science and Technology (SST) at SSU for providing use of their printer.